 Models include the Bernardi Leggenda.
 In Australia the Bernardi was marketed as the Kangapower bicycle engine.
 See below.

-The firm marketed alloy wheels for scooters, mopeds and mini-bikes from Negrini, Lem, Garelli and others until at least 2001.
-Apparently they also built moped tanks and frames.
+The firm marketed alloy wheels for scooters, mopeds and mini-bikes which were fitted to Negrini, Lem, Garelli and others until at least 2001.
+Apparently they also built moped tanks and frames, and possibly complete machines.

 There was a much earlier Bernardi built between 1893 and 1901 in Padua called a Rimorchietto .
 It is believed to have been the first Italian motorcycle.

 1. There is an image titled "Bernardi NSU 250", but such a machine is not mentioned in any history of the marque.
 See below.

 2. Paride Bernardi was previously part of the Berneg concern.